sunpyopark/Docker_Jenkins_Pipeline/README.md

       }
     }
 ```
-Finally, once the Docker image has been created, it will be pushed to Dockerhub
+Once the Docker image has been created, it will be pushed to Dockerhub
 ```bash
 stage('Deploy Image') {
       steps{